WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/how-it-works-scheme-overview.md

 it becomes clear that no block JS means no actions and no client-side states, so the server will deliver the final markup, which won't have any changes down the line.

-As soon as some client changes are necessary, we add JS, and the script is enqueued.
+As soon as some client changes are necessary, JS code is added, and the script is enqueued.

 #### 3.2) State variables are added as JSON: